afzaldepllc/digi-era-pro/Z- Docuuments-folder/COMMUNICATION/communication-prompts.md

 4) and implementation should be generic and optimized as in future i will add the create project channel button in the project overview (/projects/[id] routes) and same for department and other , so that we can create the channel from the (/communication route or some different route easily ) there should be proper channel setting in which user can update the profile pick using s3 and along with the  importants things

+5) and in the project task module there should be proper button to create the proect based channel and if exist than button to navigate to that project channel's message lists and in the project overview there should be all attachments shown which are assosiate in that project channel

+6) there should be proper implementation of the voice message within this communication module  according to best practices

+so create the new planning file for implementation of this one while make sure every things should be optimized and according to best practices of the next js and supabase and according to current flow and easily imeplemented and plan should be according to divide and conqure method

 # phase 02

 1) there should be proper channel setting for archive and pin from the channel setting